korayozkal/ACDC_lyrics/acdc_lyrics/README.md

 This app uses AC/DC TNT lyrics as base and visualize most used words in the song.

-## Installation
+##  Installation STEP 1
-#Fork the repository and clone it
+Fork the repository and clone it
+## Installation STEP 2
-#Makesure Plotly is installed
+Make sure Plotly is installed
 https://plotly.com/python/getting-started/
+## Installation STEP 3
-#run ! python3 acdc_lyrics/acdc.py in your terminal
+run ! python3 acdc_lyrics/acdc.py in your terminal

 ## Troubleshooting
 #HOW TO SOLVE ImportError: `iplot` can only run inside an IPython Notebook ERROR